boazbk/tcs/lec_09_godel.md

 Our first formalization of [godethmtakeone](){.ref} will be the following

-::: {.theorem title="Gödel's Incompleteness Theorem: first version" #godethmtakeone}
+::: {.theorem title="Gödel's Incompleteness Theorem: computational variant" #godethmtakeone}
 Let $V:\{0,1\}^* \rightarrow \{0,1\}$ a computable purported verification procedure for mathematical statements of the form "Program $P$ halts on the zero input" and "Program $P$ does not halt on the zero input".
 Then either: